 At Harrison Electric we believe that the right lighting can dramatically improve your home.
+From recessed lighting to grand chandeliers you have the ability to completely transform your home with beautiful fixtures.
 You can also increase the value of your home as well as improve your enjoyment of it.
-Here are a few lighting upgrades to consider!
+Here are a few lighting upgrades to consider:

 Electrical wiring is always evolving.
 Even as we speak, developers are creating ultra-safe, high-efficiency wiring that can be buried underground and last forever.
 While the technology is getting better, property owners are having a hard time keeping up.